sandb0/lebook/README.md

 ## Monorepo Structure

+> How this application is organized in this monorepo.

 - `docs/`: All documentation for this application.
 - `backend/`: All source code for the services of this application.